Vxtzq/annot_data/README.md

 For yolov4 custom model train : annot data easily with this simple tool.
 To use with this repo : https://github.com/AlexeyAB/darknet
 # How to use
-open terminal and type following commands
+open terminal and type following commands :

 ```git clone https://github.com/proplayer2020/annot_data/ ```

 ```cd annot_data```

-  then naviguate to the images folder into annot_data and put your dataset here
+  then naviguate to the images folder into annot_data and put your dataset here then, execute annotation code :

 ```python3 annot_tool.py```